 On this page, you'll unveil 6 practical methods to access EXT4 partition from Windows 11/10/8/7 in two parts.
 Follow to learn how to access and read Linux EXT4 partition data on Windows with ease:

-If you are dual-booting Windows and Linux on your laptop or desktop computer, you may probably want to access files on your Linux partition like EXT4 on Windows at some point.
-To do so, you can rely on the Explore feature in EaseUS partition manager which can make your drive data visible immediately.
+If you are dual-booting Windows and Linux on your laptop or desktop computer, you may probably want to access files on your Linux partition, like EXT4 on Windows, at some point.
+To do so, you can rely on the Explore feature in EaseUS Partition Master Professional, which can make your drive data visible immediately.
 Check out how to access and open EXT4 partition files on your Windows PC with ease.